Financial Aid Loans

 The graduate PLUS became available for the 2006-2007 academic year.
 UNC graduate students who are Colorado residents will still have most of their cost of attendance covered by the current $20,500 allowed under the Federal Stafford Loan Program.
 Non-resident graduate students whose costs are not met by the current Stafford Loan levels may want to consider the PLUS loan as a means to make up the difference.

 Please note that PLUS loans do not have the same terms as the Stafford Loans.
 PLUS loan amounts are based on cost of attendance minus other aid received.
-The interest rate is 7.9% fixed versus the fixed rate of 5.84% Graduate Direct Unsubsidized for loans first disbursed after July 1, 2015.
+The interest rate is 6.84% fixed versus the fixed rate of 5.84% Graduate Direct Unsubsidized for loans first disbursed after July 1, 2015.